Materials and Sources

 - Strip to bare wood and seal with 4 coats of CPES

-- Apply 4 coats SANPACO or other bilge paint
+- Apply 4 coats SANPACO bilge paint